You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 1. Incomplete Potty Training

-One of the most common reasons — and the most innocent — is simply that your puppy hasn’t fully learned where they’re supposed to go yet.
+One of the most common and innocent reasons for accidents is simply that your puppy hasn’t fully learned where they’re supposed to go yet.

 2. Senior Dogs and Bladder Control

-As dogs move into their senior years, some changes in bathroom habits are completely normal — and more common than most owners realize.
+Senior dogs often experience changes in bathroom habits, which are more common than many owners realize.

 Common causes of urinary incontinence in older dogs include: